x-wqs/CruelSystem/homework/D0002/wendingp.md

 fault tolerance

-- worker failure: reschedule and re-execute if a mapper fails
+- worker failure: reschedule another one to work, and re-execute if a mapper fails
 - master failure: checkpoints or simply abort
 - deterministic(?)